Back to blog

 Amazon’s Counter-Arguments: “Expectations,” Not Fixed Quotas

 Amazon has consistently stated it does not use fixed quotas.
-Instead, the company describes “safe and achievable performance expectations” based on:
+Instead, the company describes “safe and achievable performance expectations” based on peer performance at the site, your tenure and experience, adherence to safety practices, and overall team and facility output.

 Associates are told they can review metrics via kiosks/apps and speak with managers for coaching.
 Amazon emphasizes safety investments, training, and claims that injury rates have improved over time.